-Hot water will unblock your pores but it will aggravate the acne.
-Acne occurs when there is a lot of oil, grease or sebum on your facial skin.
-The hot water will remove the outermost layer of oil, grease or sebum.
+Hot water will unblock your pores, but it will aggravate the acne.
+Acne occurs when there is a lot of oil, grease, or sebum on your facial skin.
+The hot water will remove the outermost layer of oil, grease, or sebum.

 But this removal will trigger your facial skin to produce even more sebum in a larger quantity after you use hot water to rinse your face.
-If you suffer from acne, it is a good idea to always use only cold water when shaving to help control your sebum production and stop the new outbreaks.
+If you suffer from acne, it is a good idea always to use only cold water when shaving to help control your sebum production and stop the new outbreaks.

 The use of hot water when shaving will make your facial skin puffy.